 After all, all those water crystals that were gently being coaxed back to liquid form before are essentially hit with a lot of energy, causing some of them to skip becoming water and turn right into steam.
 This does the job quickly, but it also damages the chicken’s texture.

 Combined with the fact that microwaving often cooks large portions of the chicken before the rest of the piece is still frozen, it is easy to understand why microwaving is only recommended in a few instances.

 No matter what technique is used, make sure that the chicken is not just left out on the counter to defrost.
 Doing so may seem efficient, and if food safety was not a concern, it would work.
 However, chicken is especially tasty to all those bacteria that can allow people to get really sick.
 As such, it is absolutely discouraged to defrost chicken on a countertop.

-Remember that defrosting chicken can be down quickly and safely, while preserving considerable taste, by keeping in mind the potential growth of bacteria as well as the need to minimize bursting water crystals.
+Remember that defrosting chicken can be done quickly and safely, while preserving considerable taste, by keeping in mind the potential growth of bacteria as well as the need to minimize bursting water crystals.
 Refrigeration overnight or a hot water bath does this while microwaving is an imperfect solution.
-At any rate, never just leave chicken to defrost on a countertop.
+In any case, never just leave chicken to defrost on a countertop.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.